killerswan/pony-currycomb.vim/README.md

 ## No highlighting provided

-This is a single-purpose Vim plugin for the sole purpose of providing syntastic support, and which should be compatible (with no conflicts) with any more fully-featured plugins.
+This is a single-purpose Vim plugin for Syntastic support, and which should be compatible (with no conflicts) with any more fully-featured plugins.

 For syntax highlighting, you might try out either
 * jakwings' [vim-pony](https://github.com/jakwings/vim-pony) which doesn't have a checker but provides syntax highlighting, or